 📈 Ascent/descent: 850m (you’ll start at 750m)

-The beginning was, by a mile, the easiest part of the track and deceivingly flat-ish.
+The beginning of the Mount Bartle Frere hike is by a mile, the easiest part of the track and deceivingly flat-ish.
+The scrub is thick, verdant and mossy with signs of feral pigs who dig-out the ground in search of food.

-As soon as you leave the falls, the path quickly steepens which is a taste of things to come.
-It was about this point that the Sailor and I began to seriously regret taking so much stuff that wasn’t critical.
+As soon as you leave the falls, the path quickly steepens (as if created in haste) which is a taste of things to come.
+It was about this point that the Sailor and I began to seriously regret taking so much gear that wasn’t critical!

 On the trees are distance markers in kms however we missed 1-3 on the way up as they’ve been nailed to the back of the trees.